RCOS-EasyContact/EasyContact.Legacy/Backend/API/README.md

 ## `/login`
 ### `POST /login/:userName/:password`
-create (and encrypt?) login information
+Create (and encrypt?) login information

 #### Parameters
 All two parameters (`userName`, `password`) should be provided.